M3l0nByte/arduinogotchi/README.md

 V1 has no GameOver and No Passive Buzzer
 V2 has an GameOver and has Support for Passive Buzzer but its not great!

+# Controls:

+Right is Petting | Right Bar is Happynis
+Left is Feeding | Left Bar is Hunger